* Former U.S. congressman from Arizona

 On December 6, 2006—three days before the 25th anniversary of the murder of Philadelphia police officer Daniel Faulkner by former Black Panther Party member Mumia Abu-Jamal—Pastor was one of 31 U.S. House Members (all Democrats) who voted against a resolution “condemning the decision of St. Denis, France, to name a street in honor of … Abu-Jamal.”

-Although he is a Roman Catholic, Pastor has a 100% pro-choice voting record according to the abortion-rights group NARAL.
-In 2003 he voted against a ban on intact dilation and extraction, commonly known as partial-birth abortion.
+Although he was a Roman Catholic, Pastor adamantly believed that all women should have an unrestricted right to abortion-on-demand at any stage of pregnancy – subsidized by taxpayers, in cases of economic hardship.
+He had a 100% pro-choice voting record according to the abortion-rights group NARAL.
+In 2003 Pastor voted against a ban on intact dilation and extraction, commonly known as partial-birth abortion.
 The following year, he voted against a bill that would have imposed additional criminal penalties on a perpetrator who harmed or killed a fetus during the commission of a crime against a pregnant woman.

-In February 2014, Pastor announced that he planned to retire from the House of Representatives in January 2015.
+Pastor retired from the House of Representatives in January 2015.

 For an overview of Pastor’s voting record on a variety of key issues during his career in Congress, click here.